shellwego/shellwego-backend-monorepo/docs/flow.todo.md

+Give me the most comprehensive rust (e2e, integration, unit) test cases plan for crates/shellwego-agent .
+Everything should be real no mock.
+Make sure easily to run test in single Ubuntu vps...
+Your plan should be considered as production ready to proof that readme.md purpose achieved

+===

 Give me diff patches for 7.
 Missing "Sovereign" Safety . how many parts?
 Give me the 1/x first

 Understand readme.md then spot any misalignment, non DRYness etc in codebase.
 Note; we are in skeletons scaffolding phase with //TODOs comments across methods ...
 Make sure to mentions corresponding paths files while explaining